turbot/steampipe-plugin-microsoft365/docs/tables/microsoft365_my_calendar_event.md

-# Table: microsoft365_calendar_my_event
+# Table: microsoft365_my_calendar_event

-List previous and upcoming events scheduled in a specific calendar.
+List the user's previous and upcoming events scheduled in a calendar.

 To query events in any calendar, use the `microsoft365_calendar_event` table.

-**Note:** This table requires the `user_identifier` argument to be configured in the connection config.
+**Note:** If not authenticating with the Azure CLI, this table requires the `user_identifier` argument to be configured in the connection config.

 ## Examples